huaweicloud/terraform-provider-huaweicloud/docs/data-sources/images_image.md

 ## Attributes Reference

-`id` is set to the ID of the found image.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a resource ID in UUID format.
 * `checksum` - The checksum of the data associated with the image.
 * `created_at` - The date the image was created.
 * `container_format`: The format of the image's container.